 “Steven’s early mission-based and community service work was as a… Cub Scout” said Reyna Gobel, a communications director of Patzer’s campaign.
 “By 16, he was raising money for causes.
 At 17, he started more intensive political work lobbying, canvassing, and involvement in larger community projects.”

-A life-long Georgetown resident, Patzer moved to Gravesend in June to campaign for the seat that term-limited Coney Island Councilman Mark Treyger will vacate at the end of 2021, and the fresh-faced Democrat has been busy hosting a flurry of headline-grabbing public-service events, including beach clean-ups, job fairs, and backpack giveaways.
+A life-long resident of Georgetown, Brooklyn, Patzer moved to Gravesend in June to campaign for the seat that term-limited Coney Island Councilman Mark Treyger will vacate at the end of 2021, and the fresh-faced Democrat has been busy hosting a flurry of headline-grabbing public-service events, including beach clean-ups, job fairs, and backpack giveaways.

 And while the legislator representing Patzer’s home district, Councilman Alan Maisel, is also due to step down in tandem with Treyger, Patzer believes he’s a better fit for the People’s Playground, claiming a keen understanding of local issues.